ucsb-cs16/w19/_lab/lab01.md

 * Click on the "Create repo button"

 * Click on the "Settings" tab, then click on the "Collaborators and teams".
 Search for your partner's github username under collaborators and add them.
-Log out of github.
+The driver should now log out of github.

 * Navigator, log into github and accept the invitation.